What are you taught – “Which metrics should you measure for an online campaign?”

-CTR – click through rate.
-A better click through means your ads and ad-communication are relevant, appealing.
+CTR – click-through rate.
+A better click-through means your ads and ad-communication are relevant, appealing.

-Time on site – A better engaging website, blog will longer time on site and eventually better conversion.
+Time on site – A better engaging website, a blog will longer time on site and eventually better conversion.

 Cost per conversion – Basis the conversions tracked and money spent on advertising, comes your cost per conversion.
 Again it boils down to the ROI you get for your campaigns.

-A good digital marketer measures all of these metrics, an excellent one utilizes them real time.
+A good digital marketer measures all of these metrics, an excellent one utilizes them in real time.
 But are you sure you have the correct definition for the metric you track?
 Do these definitions vary by industry?
-Lets take one metric – Conversion Ratio and discuss it in relation with the Real Estate industry.
+Let's take one metric – Conversion Ratio and discuss it in relation with the Real Estate industry.

 Understanding what a conversion is and how to track one?

 Definition of conversion differs by industry.
-So for an eCommerce site – it means a purchase online, for a ticketing site it means a booking, for a SAAS company it means subscription to their software, for a blogger it could mean a subscription to their RSS feed, or for a Facebook page it could be a like.
+So for an eCommerce site – it means a purchase online, for a ticketing site it means a booking, for a SAAS company it means a subscription to their software, for a blogger it could mean a subscription to their RSS feed, or for a Facebook page it could be a like.

 What does it mean for industries where the buying cycle is long and the actual sale cannot happen online?

 Real estate buying is majorly an offline process.
-Also, its a long one, involves multiple contact points (online, offline and personal) with the customer.
+Also, it's a long one, involves multiple contact points (online, offline and personal) with the customer.
 With ever growing internet penetration, information presented by companies on their website, user generated content available via social discovery – real estate buying has changed a lot.
 Today the research happens online, the first level of convincing can be done online.
 But the actual sale – that still happens offline.

-So for a marketer or as a company – someone submitting a lead on your website, someone making a phone call to enquire is not a end-conversion.
-Some may even say a booking (customer giving the booking amount) is not a end-conversion.
+So for a marketer or as a company – someone submitting a lead on your website, someone making a phone call to enquire is not an end-conversion.
+Some may even say a booking (customer giving the booking amount) is not an end-conversion.
 Companies typically see 10% cancellations, which means your end conversion is an AGREEMENT.
 Website conversion is certainly an important metric when you measure your communication or website design, information architecture or for that matter how engaging your product is.
 But building a media plan based on a wrongly interpreted ROI of online conversions; can be misleading and could result in wastage of funds.

 What does this tell us?

-Its important to understand the different stages that lead to an end conversion.
+It's important to understand the different stages that lead to an end conversion.
 Not just understand but track them, measure conversion ratios on your website and each of these stages.
 We need to measure campaign ROI for each of these stages.
 For example, “how many site visits did I have from the Google Adwords NRI campaign we ran last month?”
 Or something like “We had an excellent conversion ratio on our website for our TOI campaign, did we actually get the bookings?
 What was the cost per booking?”.
 A good real estate marketer needs to have answers to these questions.
 We need to understand that getting leads from a campaign is not our end goal.
-How many of those leads were qualified, how many actually went ahead and booked – is what matters to your CEO.
+How many of those leads were qualified, how many actually went ahead and booked – is what matters to your CEO?

-Over the years, having run over 5000 campaigns and delivered million leads; we at Amura had to always face doubts:
+Over the years, having run over 5000 campaigns and delivered a million leads; we at Amura had to always face doubts:

 - The figures are good – but is there any impact on our bookings?